This is where you’ll find the latest news and what activity Tourism South East is undertaking in Surrey.

 We aim to hold networking events during the year.
 These are always popular with members and well attended, providing excellent opportunities for you to meet other members in the county, share experiences and develop new strategic relationships.
 You are encouraged to bring any literature that others can take to share with their own guests and visitors.
 The events are free for members to attend but prior registration is essential due to high demand for places.

 We are always looking for interesting venues for these events and our members welcome the opportunity to showcase their venues.
-If you would be interested in hosting a networking event, please email Marietta.
+If you would be interested in hosting a networking event, please let us know.

 Strategic relationships with other local business can often be an important part of growing your business and these networking events provide the perfect forum at which to do so.
 It is also an opportunity to keep up to date with TSE and to understand what more you can be doing to optimise your membership.
-The following comments were received after the most recent networking event in Guildford.
+The following comments were received following some of our recent networking events.

 “I had the opportunity to make new contacts and find out about the progress that Tourism South East are making.”
 Jessye Atkinson, Tourist Network